robertmuehsig/EinKofferVollerReisen/README.md

 Image Resizing Tool:
 - ImageMagick

-Be aware: Vertical Image Orientation Problem can be fixed with IrfanView.

 For resizing - there is a batch file under __tooling__.

 Beware: Vertical Images are kinda stupid.
-Workaround was via IrfanView (Disable Orientation View from EXIF and rotate it there...)
+Workaround is via IrfanView (Disable Orientation View from EXIF and rotate it there...)